nathancharlesjones/simulator-examples/README.md

 2. In a second terminal, run `./build/serial_advanced.elf <FIRST SERIAL PORT>`
 3. In a third terminal, run `python3 hardware/x86/pyqt_serial.py <SECOND SERIAL PORT>`

-Alternately, run all of the above commands in a single terminal window by starting them in the background (postfix each command with `&` and take note of the PID that is displayed, so that you can end the process later).
+Alternately, run all of the above commands in a single terminal window by starting them in the background (postfix each command with `&` and take note of the PID that is displayed, so that you can end the processes later).

 (You can also watch this video on YouTube [here](https://youtu.be/c46W2OUhtFo).)